JudeScarbrough/ModelNode/readme.md

 #### Why ModelNode?
 ModelNode simplifies the process of integrating machine learning models into your web applications.
 It provides a cost-free, hassle-free alternative to third-party APIs like OpenAI.
 By hosting your own server with ModelNode, you can:

-- Host custom machine learning models.
+- Host multiple custom machine learning models.
-- Handle prompts and responses directly from your web app.
+- Handle prompts and responses directly for your web app.
+- Interact directly with your models using python.
 - Achieve a fully self-sufficient setup without incurring API costs.

 If you're building innovative AI-driven features or scaling existing ones, ModelNode makes backing your web apps with large language models fast, simple, and free.